Innovation fund launched for Scottish teachers following ‘crucial’ report

 “We want to hear from any teacher or educational professional who has an idea for improving or transforming the way we interact with young people in a school setting.
 It can be something as simple as designing new posters for the classroom to setting up a programme that gets parents and carers more engaged in learning.
 All ideas will be thoroughly considered and, if successful, we will work closely with the teachers to make their vision a reality.”

-The Glasgow Academy has so far put £5,000 into the fund.
-There are plans to extend it ‘depending on the submissions which come in.’
+The Glasgow Academy has so far put £5,000 into the fund, though it may be extended ‘depending on the submissions which come in.’

 For more information or to submit an application for funding, teachers should visit www.theglasgowacademy.org.uk/pineapple.